the-events-calendar/the-events-calendar/readme.txt

 * Fix - replace bad return type to avoid notices in the error log [62376]
 * Fix - add missing styles for screen reader text [62500]
-* Fix - allow '0' to be set as the value of additional fields [45674]
 * Tweak - adjust the month view caching rules [46581]

 = [4.2] 2016-06-08 =